janis-commerce/aws-listeners/README.md

 	async process() {
 		const data = await this.getData();
 		/* ...
-Your code to process the s3 event was here ... */
+Your code to process the s3 event goes here ... */
 	}

 }